davidglo/ML-CHAMPS-Sept2017/README.md

 `jupyter notebook`

 This will open a browser window where you can see all the files contained in the directory from which you typed the `jupyter notebook` command.
 Click on the notebook that you want to open.
-This will open it in a new window.
+This will open it in a new tab.

 To run a cell in the notebook press `shift + enter`.